openshift-cs/rosaworkshop/rosa-workshop/rosa/14-faq.md

 ### Do I need to sign/have a contract with Red Hat?
 No. You do not need to have a contract with Red Hat to use ROSA.
 You will need a Red Hat account for use on console.redhat.com which includes accepting our Enterprise Agreement and Online services terms.

+### Is there a discount if I have unused OCP subscriptions?
+Yes!
+Customers migrating non-ROSA OpenShift workloads to ROSA are eligible for a 75% discount off the ROSA service fee 1-year contract rate over the remaining term of their non-ROSA OpenShift subscriptions.
+IBM Cloud Pak customers migrating their Cloud Pak workloads to ROSA are eligible for a 50% discount off the ROSA service fee 1-year contract rate over the remaining term of their Cloud Pak licenses.
+These discounts can be obtained by contacting [aws-redhat-partnerteam@amazon.com](mailto:aws-redhat-partnerteam@amazon.com).
+The discounts apply only to ROSA service fees associated with the worker nodes running the migrated workloads.
+See also the [AWS ROSA pricing page](https://aws.amazon.com/rosa/pricing/).

-### Can I bring my own license to the service (e.g. Red Hat Cloud Access)?
+### Can I bring my own subscription to the service (e.g. Red Hat Cloud Access, OCP, IBM CloudPak)?
-No. Billing occurs directly through AWS, preventing OpenShift Container Platform or OpenShift Dedicated subscriptions from being used with Red Hat OpenShift Service on AWS.
+Existing non-ROSA OpenShift subscriptions cannot be directly used for ROSA, as billing occurs directly through AWS, preventing OpenShift Container Platform or OpenShift Dedicated subscriptions from being used with ROSA.
+Though, as stated in the previous question, customers can get a discount for unused subscriptions for the remaining term of their subscription, including IBM CloudPaks.

-### Can I migrate my existing OpenShift Subscriptions to AWS?
-  - OpenShift (OCP, OSD, OKE) subscriptions cannot be used with ROSA.
-  - It is not possible to transfer the unused part of your Red Hat OpenShift subscription to ROSA.
-  - Subscriptions included with a purchase of an IBM CloudPak cannot be used with ROSA.
-  - ROSA subscriptions can only be purchased directly from AWS & AWS resellers.

 ### Can I purchase middleware subscriptions on-demand for my ROSA clusters?
 Middleware subscriptions (e.g, Integration or Runtimes) are purchased from Red Hat yearly via the standard process.
 Currently, there is no on-demand purchasing ability for your ROSA clusters.